166th Air Refueling Squadron: 1961 Berlin Crisis

 The 121st Tactical Fighter Wing were called to active duty for a period of twelve months on 1 October.
-When activated, the wing consisted of three operational units, the Ohio ANG 162d Tactical Fighter Squadron, based at Springfield Municipal Airporto; the Ohio ANG 164th Tactical Fighter Squadron, based at Mansfield-Lahm Municipal Airport, and the 166th TFS.
+When activated, the wing consisted of three operational units, the Ohio ANG 162d Tactical Fighter Squadron, based at Springfield Municipal Airport; the Ohio ANG 164th Tactical Fighter Squadron, based at Mansfield-Lahm Municipal Airport, and the 166th TFS.

 The mission of the activated 121st TFW was to reinforce the United States Air Forces in Europe (USAFE), and deploy to Étain-Rouvres Air Base, France, a standby USAFE base.
 However, due to funding shortages, only 26 F-84F Thunderstreaks of 166th TFS was deployed to France, although several ground support units from the 162nd and 164th were also deployed.

 On 4 November the first ANG T-33 aircraft arrived at Etain, with the F-84's arriving on 16 November.
-On 11 December, the deployed units of the 121st TFW were redesignated the 7121st Tactical Wing.
+On 11 December, the deployed units of the 121st TFW were assigned to the 7121st Tactical Wing.
 Ground shipments of equipment and supplies arrived from Ohio during January 1962 along with additional supplies and equipment from the Chateauroux-Deols Air Depot.

 The mission of the 7121st TW was tactical air support of US Army units in case of an armed conflict with the Warsaw Pact, and alert began almost immediately upon arrival.
 Four F-84F's were loaded with armament and maintained on alert 24/7 for continual launch preparedness.
 However, as the F-84 was a day fighter only, its night alert was of limited use if necessary.

-Rotational deployments to the gunnery range at Wheelus AB were also made, where the excellent weather and ranges there provided the Air National Guard pilots an opportunity to re-qualify in air-to-air and air-to-ground weapons delivery.
+Rotational deployments to the gunnery range at Wheelus Air Base were also made, where the excellent weather and ranges there provided the Air National Guard pilots an opportunity to re-qualify in air-to-air and air-to-ground weapons delivery.
 Weather permitting, daily missions at U S Army training ranges in West Germany were also flown to exercise with ground units there.
 Several ANG fighter pilots were detached as Forward Air Controllers and Air Liaison Officers to work with Seventh Army units, and additional pilots were deployed from Ohio to keep the squadron at full strength.

 A NATO exchange program was conducted with the West German Air Force, with 4 F-84's being deployed to Hopsten Air Base, West Germany with an equal number of German personnel and aircraft being deployed to Etain to fly missions with the 166th.
 This was the first German Air Force deployment to France since the end of World War II.

 In July 1962 the deployed Air National Guardsmen were no longer needed in Europe and the 7121st began to redeploy its personnel to Ohio.
-All the aircraft and support equipment, however, remained at Etain to equip a new wing being formed there, the 366th Tactical Fighter Wing.
+All the aircraft and support equipment, however, remained at Etain to equip a new wing being formed there, the 366th Tactical Fighter Wing'.
 The last of the ANG personnel departed on 9 August 1962.